nostr-protocol/nips/xx.md

 }
 ```

 Replies to kind `209` MUST use [NIP-73](https://github.com/nostr-protocol/nips/pull/1233) `kind 1111` comments.
 Clients MAY support arbitrarily nested replies, but SHOULD encourage flat reply hierarchies.
+These replies MUST also include a `~` tag.

+Kind `209` events MUST NOT be considered valid unless they have a `~` tag matching the current relay, or a relay specified in a `kind 30209` migration event.

-Other note kinds MAY be posted to rooms, but care should be taken that any non-`kind 209` events will make sense out of context either of the room or the host relay.
+Other note kinds MAY also be posted to rooms using the `~` tag.

 # Membership